Spin List #42 — We Have a Winner!

 Huzzah for another Classics Club Spin!
 I have not reviewed #41, Lyrical Ballads, but needless to say it was a much adored spin.
 For a reason which I can only suppose to be Hallowe'en I've written a poem for this one, of dubious clarity and meter.
 The books I've ended up with are all ones I'd love to read right about now!
 To say that the spin number will be announced on the 19th of this month and the corresponding listed literature must be duly perused by the 21st of December completes the pendulum drill.

-This, more than likely, is the last spin of the year!
-I've only read twelve of the books on my master list, but am currently reading two with set plans for two more, plus the spin, so I am almost keeping up!
+This is, more than likely, the last spin of the year!
+I've only read twelve of the books on my master list, but am currently reading two with set plans for two more, plus whichever of these ↓ I get, so I am almost keeping up!

 Acknowledgements to friends and family, when I was a child I never dreamed, &c, &c, lords, ladies, and gentlemen, without further ado, thank you and goodnight . . .